 Figure 5: Number of surveys submitted since April 2013, categorised by the use of iterative reconstruction (IR) or filtered back projection (FBP)

 The change in dose distributions is represented in Figure 6 below.
 The metric plotted is the 75th percentile of the submitted FRLs, where the FRL has been expressed as a fraction of the relevant DRL.
 The date along the x-axis represents the end of a 12-month period for which the percentile has been calculated.
-The plot only includes data for protocols where data has been collected from 2013 to 2022 (inclusive).
+The plot only includes data for protocols where data has been collected from 2013 to 2024 (inclusive).

-Ratio of FRL to DRL-CTDI without neck
+Graph showing MDCT Ratio of FRL to DRL-CTDI without neck

-Ratio of FRL to DRL-DLP without neck
+Graph showing MDCT Ratio of FRL to DRL - DLP without neck

 Figure 6: Change in the 75th percentile for the original MDCT protocols that are still in use.
 The FRL has been calculated as a fraction of the DRL.
 The blue, orange and green curves represent all data, data from scans that used Iterative Reconstruction (IR) and scans that used Filtered Back Projection (FBP) respectively.
 The 95% confidence intervals (CI) for each curve are also shown - the 95% CI gives an indication of the number of surveys submitted (a wider CI suggests fewer surveys).